dra2020/rdapy/docs/partisan.md

 ## Measures of Responsiveness

-Similarly, you can compute the responsiveness measures individually:
+Similarly, you can compute the responsiveness measures individually.
+These responsiveness measures are also described in [Advanced Measures of Bias & Responsiveness](https://medium.com/dra-2020/advanced-measures-of-bias-responsiveness-c1bf182d29a9).

 ```python
 def count_competitive_districts(Vf_array: list[float]) -> int: